artbrock/holochain_docs/Holochain-App-Development-Introduction.md

 The development life-cycle of a holochain app:
 1. Install the holochain developer tools
-2. Initialise a Holochain App
+2. Chose a name and initialise a new Holochain App
 3. play with or test your app<br>
   3.1. run the app to play with<br>
   3.2. run multi-node tests